This road trip from Manila to Leyte is the longest Hali and I have been on so far, starting from Buendia and ending in Kalanggaman Island.

 I’m a veteran of long road trips.
 I’d been to various places in Bicol on a weekend schedule, leaving Friday night from Manila and getting back early morning on a Monday.
 Long rides are basically nothing new to me.

-This has somehow prepared me for this 6-day road trip south of Manila, but not entirely.
+This has somehow prepared me for this 6-day road trip from Manila to Leyte, but not entirely.
 So I’m going to put in a few points here based on our post-event assessment of our vacation.
 Hali and I do these assessments after every travel, to see what we liked best and what can be improved in the future.

 - Pack light.
 Seriously, try to put everything in one backpack.
 Exceptions are of course cameras and tent bags.
 Re-use clothes if possible.
 You’re most likely going to be in a van (or a smaller car), and it’s gonna be cramped.
 The most that you can do for yourself and your travel acquaintances is for your belongings to occupy as small space as possible.